Thursday, April 12, 2007

 PalmOS has many advantages over Windows Mobile and other competitors

 - Another aspect that is intended to enhance the Web browsing and online services.
 They have examples of backup systems and automatic software updates.
-Regarding Web browsing, just remember the recent agreement with Opera , creators of the popular mobile browser Opera Mini , to realize they think get away.
+Regarding Web browsing, just remember the recent agreement with Opera , creators of the popular mobile browser Opera Mini , to realize that they think go far.

 - Finally, the new operating system of the manga are not removed, but rather been developing Palm last a long time .